KenanBek/kenanbek.github.io/README.md

 Kenan Bek
 =========

-For more detailed information about me visit <http://kenanbek.me>.
+For more detailed information about me, please visit <http://kenanbek.me>.

 **Posts:**